DoubleTake

 To stitch two or more images seamlessly together, wide or high panorama, drag them onto DoubleTake.
 This will also work when DoubleTake is in the Dock, or if you drag from iPhoto, Apple Aperture (tips, plug-in), Adobe Lightroom or Adobe Bridge.

-When DoubleTake opens the images, it takes a look at the edges of the images and makes a guess about the arrangement, left, right top or bottom.
-The guess may be mistaken, but you can drag the images into the correct order.
-Perhaps with one click on the zoom out button to increase the overview.
+When DoubleTake opens the images, it analyzes their edges and makes an initial guess about the arrangement—left, right, top, or bottom.
+If the guess is incorrect, you can easily drag the images into the correct order.
+You might also click the zoom-out button for a better overview.

 If you drag all the images you wish to join at once you get the automatic guess.
 If you drag one image at a time it gets dropped where you release the mouse.